• Woden Dental care

 Dental Crowns for Weakened or Cracked Teeth

 When a tooth is significantly weakened due to large decay, fractures, or root canal treatment, a dental crown may be required.
+Crowns are designed to:

-👉 Crowns are often recommended following Root Canal Treatment or advanced restorative procedures.
+Crowns are often recommended following Root Canal Treatment or advanced restorative procedures.

 Integrated Restorative Care

 Restorative dentistry at Woden Dental Care is never approached in isolation.
 We consider your overall oral health, gum condition, bite alignment, and long-term needs.
+Restorative treatment may be coordinated with:

 Our aim is to restore function while preventing future problems.